Delhi · Phonics Guide

 Most Delhi CBSE schools begin phonics instruction in LKG or UKG, when children are 4–5 years old — and this is the right time to start.
 Children who begin phonics between ages 4 and 6 consistently show stronger reading outcomes by Class 2 than those who start later.
 If your child is already in Class 1 or 2 and hasn't had systematic phonics, starting now still makes a significant difference.

 Jolly Phonics is widely used across Delhi's CBSE and ICSE schools.
-Schools known to use structured phonics programmes include DPS (multiple branches), Springdales, Modern School, Amity International, Mother's International, and Ryan International.
-If you are unsure whether your child's school uses Jolly Phonics, ask the class teacher which phonics programme they follow and which sound groups they have completed so far this year.
+Most established CBSE and ICSE schools in Delhi run a structured phonics programme.
+Ask the class teacher which phonics programme they follow and which sound groups they have completed so far this year.

 Ready to give your Delhi child daily reading practice at home?